 Instrument Complexity Indicator

-Term loan Simple
+Long term fund-based - Term Ioan Simple

-Working capital limits Simple
+Long term - Working capital limits Simple

-Non-fund based limits Very Simple
+Long term/Short term - Non-fund based limits Very Simple

 The Complexity Indicator refers to the ease with which the returns associated with the rated instrument could be estimated.
 It does not indicate the risk related to the timely payments on the instrument, which is rather indicated by the instrument's credit rating.
 It also does not indicate the complexity associated with analysing an entity's financial, business, industry risks or complexity related to the structural, transactional or legal aspects.
-Details on the complexity levels of the instruments are available on ICRA's website: Click Here
+Details on the complexity levels of the instruments are available on ICRA's website: Click Here www.icra .in Page | 5